 - Death and permanent disablement arising out of an act of war, military action, terrorism, riots, civil commotion.

-- Medical conditions not disclosed prior to issuance of policy.
+- Medical conditions not disclosed prior to the issuance of the policy.
 Failure to disclose an existing medical condition on the insurance application form amounts to a failure to disclose a material fact.